Real Impact for Students

 Enduring effects on student achievement are rare.
-But Leading Educators is proving that progress is possible.
+But Leading Educators is proving that progress is possible with sophisticated and practical research.

 Less than half of math and science PL programs included in a recent research synthesis showed positive impacts on teacher knowledge and practice, and only one-third showed positive impacts on student outcomes.”